Castle of Zafra (Guadalajara): Description

-The castle stands on a large rock in the Vega de Zafra at an altitude of 1400 m in the Sierra de Caldereros.
+The castle stands on a large rock in the Vega de Zafra at an elevation of 1400 m in the Sierra de Caldereros.
 The upland area is characterised by sloping meadows interspersed with heavily-eroded sandstone outcrops, one of which is occupied by the castle.
 It occupies the whole of the outcrop, which runs in a north-east to south-west alignment.
 A wall encloses the top of the outcrop, linking the entrance tower at the south-west end to the main buildings at the north-east end.
 Traces of buildings – possibly part of an outer enclosure that might have incorporated structures such as stables or supply stores – can be seen in the meadow surrounding the castle.

 There are four principal areas within the wall.
 At the far south-west end is the entrance tower, after which is an open courtyard.
 This in turn leads to the enclosed Place of Arms, a troop assembly area within which were the castle's cisterns.
 This gave access to the highest point of the outcrop, which is occupied by the Tower of Homage, the castle's keep which housed the lord's chambers and kitchens.
 Two floors are within, connected via a spiral staircase to the castle's upper terrace and broad views over the surrounding countryside.
 The castle is thought to have been capable of accommodating as many as 500 people.

 The castle is privately owned; its two main towers have been substantially restored.
 Its exterior is freely visible, but visits to its interior require the permission of the owners, the family of Antonio Sanz Polo of Molina de Aragón.
 It is some way from the nearest paved road but can be reached on foot in a day-long hike or in a sufficiently rugged motor vehicle via a dirt road leading up from the village of Hombrados.

 The entrance of the castle was once reachable via a route said to be of "great ingenuity and appearance" but this disappeared long ago.
 Visitors today have to reach the entrance by climbing a ladder installed by the owner.
 According to Antonio Herrera Casado, visitors can expect to be "surprised at the beauty of the scene, the ferocity of the rocks and walls, the battlements, and especially the valiant towers visible to the astonished audience."